-Recent events have raised the profile of traffic differentiation and network neutrality issues in the wired setting, with Comcast and Netflix engaged in public disputes over congestion on network interconnects [11, 16, 19].
-The situation is more extreme in the mobile setting, where until recent FCC rules that will go into effect in June, 2015 [9], regulatory agencies impose few restrictions on how a mobile provider manages its network [8], with subscribers and regulators generally having a limited (or no) ability to understand and hold providers accountable for management polices.
+Recent events have raised the profile of traffic differentiation and network neutrality issues in the wired setting, with Comcast and Netflix engaged in public disputes over congestion on network interconnects [11, 15, 18].
+The situation is more extreme in the mobile setting, where historically regulatory agencies imposed few restrictions on how a mobile provider manages its network, with subscribers and regulators generally having a limited (or no) ability to understand and hold providers accountable for management polices.1

 Despite the importance of this issue, the impacts of traffic differentiation on specific applications-and the Internet as a whole-are poorly understood.
-Previous efforts attempt to detect traffic differentiation (e.q., [6, 30, 36, 37]), but are limited to specific types of application traffic (e.g., peer-to-peer traffic [6]), or focus on shaping behaviors on general classes of traffic as opposed to specific applications [14,30,37].
+Previous efforts attempt to detect traffic differentiation (e.g., [6,30,36,37]), but are limited to specific types of application traffic (e.g., peer-to-peer traffic [6]), or focus on shaping behaviors on general classes of traffic as opposed to specific applications [13,30,37].
 Addressing these limitations is challenging, due to the wide variety of applications (often closed-source) that users may wish to test for differentiation, coupled with the closed nature of traffic shapers.
-Indeed, their closed nature means that external observers struggle to detect if such shapers exist in networks, what exactly these devices do, and what is their impact on traffic.
+As a result, external observers struggle to detect if such shapers exist in networks, what exactly these devices do, and what is their impact on traffic.
 What little we do know is concerning.
-Glasnost [6] and others [26,30,36] found ISPs throttling specific types of Internet traffic, Cogent admitted to differentiating Netflix traffic [23], and recent work by Google and T-Mobile [13] indicated that unintentional interactions between traffic shaping devices has been known to degrade performance.
+Glasnost [6] and others [26,30,36] found ISPs throttling specific types of Internet traffic, Cogent admitted to differentiating Netflix traffic [23], and recent work by Google and T-Mobile [12] indicated that unintentional interactions between traffic shaping devices has been known to degrade performance.